Hyperscale secondary replicas

 As a result, named replicas offer several benefits over HA replicas, for what concern read-only workloads:

-- Users connected to a named replica will suffer no disconnection if the primary replica is scaled up or down; at the same time, users connected to primary replica will be unaffected by named replicas scaling up or down.
+- Users connected to a named replica will suffer no disconnection if the primary replica is scaled up or down; at the same time, users connected to the primary replica will be unaffected by named replicas scaling up or down.

-- Workloads running on any replica, primary or named, will be unaffected by long running queries running on other replicas.
+- Workloads running on any replica, primary or named, will be unaffected by long-running queries running on other replicas.

 The main goal of named replicas is to enable a broad variety of read scale-out scenarios, and to improve Hybrid Transactional and Analytical Processing (HTAP) workloads.
 Examples of how to create such solutions are available here: